nesrak1/FSMExpress/readme.md

 Usage for Silksong:

 1. Config tab : Set the game path to Hollow Knight Silksong_Data folder
-2. File tab : Open catalog (it should display Loaded Catalog in the window's name)
+2. File tab : Open catalog (it should display Loaded Catalog in the window's name, this should be done automatically if the game path is set)
 3. File tab : Open `Hollow Knight Silksong_Data\StreamingAssets\aa\StandaloneWindows64\94696d22b6ed0a74097d1bd58feb4dce_monoscripts.bundle` (FSM Selector should be empty, close it)
 4. Open the bundle file you want to explore